-The MYP is designed to teach students to become independent learners who can recognize relationships between school subjects and the worlds outside, who can adapt to new situations and combine relevant knowledge, practical and social intelligence to solve authentic problems independently or within the collective context of a group.
+The MYP is designed to teach students to become independent learners who can recognize relationships between academic subjects and the outside world, who can adapt to new situations and combine relevant knowledge, practical and social intelligence to solve authentic problems independently or within the collective context of a group.

 How does that look and feel to our students?